Vipassana Meditation and the emotional cleansing NEMO

 By Ienke Keijzer

-What do Vipassana meditation and the emotional cleansing tool NEMO have to do with each other ?
-Well, it all comes down to three little words sung by John Lennon : "LET IT BE".
+What do Vipassana meditation and the emotional cleansing tool NEMO have tin common ?
+It all comes down to three little words sung by John Lennon : "LET IT BE".

 LET IT BE

-Listening and welcoming our emotions by letting our feelings be is difficult for many of us, almost as if it were something unnatural.
-Yet, it is the basis of all well-being.
-I am happy to see that slowly, slowly things seem to be changing these days.
-Personal development is starting to take off and Mindfulness is being more and more integrated in school programs as well as in the daily life of many people.
+Learning to listen to and welcome our emotions by letting our feelings be is difficult for many of us, yet it is the basis of all well-being.
+Fortunately, things are slowly changing.
+Personal development is gaining traction, and mindfulness is increasingly being integrated into school programs and daily life.

-With the emotional cleansing tool NEMO, we are going to focus on the physical expression of our feelings (thus not on the feelings themselves!).
-We are going to welcome them and allow them to express themselves, in complete freedom, until the end, the very end.
+With the emotional cleansing tool NEMO, we focus on the physical expression of our feelings.
+We welcome these sensations and allow them to express themselves freely, until the very end.

 VIPASSANA MEDITATION

-This letting be of the physical expression of our feelings without selfintervention is found in different types of meditation practises and in particular in the Vipassana meditation.
-This form of meditation is
+The practice of letting be the physical expression of our feelings without intervention is central to various meditation practices, particularly Vipassana meditation.
+This form of meditation,

-Vipassana means seeing things the way they really are and the Vipassana meditation was, and still is, taught as a universal remedy of universal discomforts, as a way of life.
+Vipassana means "seeing things as they really are."
+It is taught as a universal remedy for universal discomforts and as a way of life.

 GET RID OF YOUR EMOTIONAL OVERREACTING

-And this is where the emotional cleansing NEMO comes in :-)
+This is where the emotional cleansing NEMO comes in.

 EMOTIONAL CLEANSING NEMO "A CHAUD"

-If we know what we want to work on, all it takes is to act the very moment an excessive emotional reactivity or phobia is annoying us.
-If we act at this precise moment, if we let the physical sensations be and if we go until the very end of the process, we will for once and for all get rid of the phobia or this specific emotional overreacting.
-This is what we call doing an emotional cleansing NEMO "à chaud".
+If you know what you want to work on, you can act at the moment an excessive emotional reactivity or phobia occurs.
+By addressing it right then, by letting the physical sensations be and following the process to the end, you can eliminate the phobia or specific emotional overreacting.
+This is what we call doing an emotional cleansing NEMO "à chaud."

-NEMO "à chaud" comes down to the instruction "observe the sensations and let them be" of the Vipassana meditation.
-By retaining just this "let the sensations be", we have in hand the technique of NEMO "à chaud" and the basics of NEMO in general.
+NEMO "à chaud" aligns with the Vipassana instruction to "observe the sensations and let them be."
+By focusing on this principle, we apply NEMO "à chaud" and the basics of NEMO in general.

 THERAPEUTIC EMOTIONAL CLEANSING TOOL

-I hope this article has been of use for you.
-Feel free to share your experience(s) with the NEMO emotional cleansing technique, whether you are a client or a therapist.
+I hope this article has been useful.
+Feel free to share your experiences with the NEMO emotional cleansing technique, whether you're a client or a therapist.
 It is always a pleasure to hear from you!

 Ienke Keijzer